mechmerlin/qmk_setup/qmk_git.md

 git push origin your_branch_name
 ```

-the rest can be done on [qmk_firmware github webpage](https://github.com/qmk/qmk_firmware).
+the rest can be done on [qmk_firmware Github page](https://github.com/qmk/qmk_firmware).

-Click on the Pull Request Tab
+1. Click on the Pull Request Tab
-Press the green New Pull Request button
+2. Press the green New Pull Request button
-Make sure the changes are going from your selected branch to qmk_firmware master branch
+3. Make sure the changes are going from your selected branch to qmk_firmware master branch
-Write a detailed pull request and click submit!
+4. Write a detailed pull request and click submit!